joelparkerhenderson/stable-diffusion-image-prompt-gallery/stable-diffusion-image-prompt-gallery-book.md

 ### Runtime requirements

 The software can run on most consumer hardware equipped with a modest GPU.
-This marked a departure from previous proprietary text-to-image models such as DALL-E and Midjourney which were accessible only via cloud services.
+This was a departure from proprietary text-to-image models such as DALL-E and Midjourney which were accessible only via cloud services.

 ### Architecture